Pasifika Student Success

 Senior Transition and Engagement Adviser

 Jenny hails from the beautiful city of opportunity Porirua.
-She is passionate about serving and journeying with intelligent, aspiring and motivated young Pasifika leaders at Victoria who have a great destiny and purposeful lives ahead of them.
+She is passionate about serving and journeying with intelligent, aspiring and motivated young Pasifika leaders at Victoria University of Wellington who have a great destiny and purposeful lives ahead of them.
 She manages the 200/300 Academic Mentoring programme in Humanities, Education, Music and Commerce.

 Pasifika Mentoring Coordinator